 We are in an era of microservices where modern applications are split into individually deployable components.
-Jenkins with no doubt is one of the best open source CI/CD tool for deploying microservices.
+Jenkins with no doubt is one of the best open-source CI/CD tool for deploying microservices.
 As compared to a monolithic application, you will have many pipelines to deploy individual microservices.

 With pipeline as code, we can code our entire CI/CD process.
 It is treated the same way we develop applications.
-You can version your pipeline code and perform all level of testing before using it for any application deployments.
+You can version your pipeline code and perform all levels of testing before using it for any application deployments.